18F/identity-idp/docs/frontend.md

 [Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) allow a developer to create and organize code which is used just like any other NPM package, but which doesn't require the overhead involved in publishing those modules and keeping versions in sync across multiple repositories.
-The IDP uses Yarn workspaces to keep JavaScript code organized, reusable, and to encourage good coding practices in abstractions.
+We use Yarn workspaces to keep JavaScript code organized, reusable, and to encourage good coding practices in abstractions.

 In practice: